 For the food lovers Bishkek offers a variety of cuisines from around the world in addition to local kyrgyz cuisines.
 From Georgian to Thai, from Korean to Mexican, just name it.
 Chinese cuisine is very popular within the locals and there are plenty of Chinese restaurants with a variety of quality and price but generally the Chinese food is very tasty in Bishkek.

-If you get hungry in the middle of the night you can walk to the nearest supermarket or pharmacy as they work 24/7.
-Moreover, food delivery services are very popular in Bishkek at affordable prices and can really save your hangover or lazy day.
+If you get hungry in the middle of the night you can walk to the nearest supermarket or pharmacy as they mostly work 24/7.
+Moreover, food delivery services are very popular in Bishkek at affordable prices and can really save your hangover or just an otherwise lazy day.

 Bishkek Movie Theaters